gholtzap/gholtzap/README.md

-# About Me

-👋 My name is Gavin Holtzapple, and I'm a CS student at ASU.
+<h2 style="text-align: center;">👋 Hi!
+My name is Gavin Holtzapple, and I'm a CS student at ASU.</h2>

 ***
 ## ❗Education
 ***